Health and Safety Information in Catalina Island

 • Give bison plenty of space and never agitate or corral them – move off the trail if needed to let them.
 Store food properly when camping and keep a clean site to avoid unwanted animal intrusions when looking for a meal source.

-• Offshore, keep your distance from sea lions and seal colonies.
+• Offshore, stay away from sea lions and seal colonies.
 Never disturb resting behavior or separate mothers from pups.

 • If you spot distressed or ill wildlife, report to Island rangers or Conservancy staff instead of intervening yourself.